 Deviled eggs are the quintessential Easter appetizer.

 This year I am totally in the mood!
-And if, like me, you’re wanting something a little different and if you (like me) love goat cheese how about this year you flip the script on traditional deviled eggs by mixing in a little goat cheese and fresh herbs?
+And if, like me, you’re wanting something a little different and if you (also, like me) love goat cheese how about this year you flip the script on traditional deviled eggs by mixing in a little goat cheese and fresh herbs?
 I did and you should too.

 Earlier in the morning I hard boiled a dozen eggs.
 I have fool-proof method to avoid those overcooked green yolks and the step-by-step post showing you how here.

 So once the eggs have cooled, peel them and slice in half.

 Gently squeeze the egg halves over the bowl of your food processor, dropping the yolks into it.
 Place the egg whites onto a clean plate.

 To the yolks, add in 2 (generous) ounces of goat cheese…